 Just a few centuries ago, before television and radio sets, horses and "messengers" were the only "broadband" lines available for long distance communication.
-In some parts of Sub-Saharan Africa, drums, gong-gongs and horns were used for similar purposes.
+In some parts of Sub-Saharan Africa, drums, gong-gongs, horns, etc. were used for similar purposes.
 Things have changed a lot especially in the past few decades.
 Now we have radio and television sets.
-Now we have cars, trains, airplanes and above all, we have phones and more cell phones in addition to the mighty oracle of information, the internet all of which help a lot in faster information distribution.
+Now we have cars, trains, airplanes and above all, we have phones and more cell phones in addition to the mighty oracle of information, the internet, all of which help a lot in faster information distribution.

-However, the search engine god Google is not doing it for free.
+However, the search engine god, Google, is not doing it for free.
 As we all know, Google is in for business and in business, nothing goes for free.
 As we all know, Google is a search engine giant and Google has carved its way into other areas of information technology.
-However, despite all these achievements, Google's advertising platform popularly known as "Adsense" remains its major income source.
+However, despite all these achievements, Google's advertising platform popularly known as "Adsense", remains its major income source.
 Google has reasoned that, by bringing the poor in Asia and Africa to the web, its advertising platform would get a major boost which means more money for Google.
-In other words, Google is planning on how to benefit from the poverty of the poor by helping bring the poor to the web and the poor helping it to make big money.
+In other words, Google is planning on helping the poor to get on the internet which in turn will help google financially.

-In other words, the more information they gather from you, the better they are able to serve you "targeted" ads and the better they are able to serve you targeted ads, the more money they make.
-It is very hard for some of these giant organizations to tap into the private lives of people in very advanced countries because these advanced countries have privacy protective laws which help a lot in protecting one's privacy.
-Although not very effective, those privacy laws help a lot in protecting your privacy in most cases and they give you the legal rights to fight those offenders infringing on your rights.
+In other words, the more information they gather from you, the better they are able to serve you "targeted" ads, and the better they are able to serve you targeted ads, the more money they make.
+It is very hard for some of these giant organizations to tap into the private lives of people in very advanced countries and the reason is because, most of these advanced countries have privacy protective laws which help a lot in protecting one's privacy.
+Although not 100% effective, those privacy laws help a lot in protecting one's privacy in most cases and they give you the legal rights to fight those offenders infringing on your rights.

 Now back to the Google-Poor relationship.
-Google's plan does not include big cities and towns where there are such protective laws.
+Google's plan does not include big cities and towns where there exist some form of protective laws.
 Google's plan does not include advanced countries where there are such protective laws.
 Google's plan only includes poor people (most with very little education) in poor countries where there are no such protective laws to protect one's privacy.
-Now imagine the level of private information Google can gather from all these poor people all in the name of "free" web access.
-Although I do not oppose the idea of helping the poor and the needy in some of the most remote corners of the world, the idea of Google doing it makes me a little bit uncomfortable.
-In my opinion, Google may just be "tapping" deeper into the lives of the poor and the needy just to make more money.